NoroffFEU/development-platforms/Firebase-Case-Study.md

 NoSQL, meaning "Not only SQL", are databases that store data with methods other than tabular relations.
 NoSQL databases do not require a specific input format and are more flexible than relational databases, making them an attractive choice for dynamic applications with many users and unstructured data.
 Some of the advantages of using NoSQL databases include horizontal scalability, flexibility, and ease of development.
 NoSQL databases are also well-suited for handling big data, real-time data, and cloud-based applications.
-They may however experience difficulty handling a lot of reads due to the potential complexity of your database structure, and for the same reason may not perform as well as relational databases in handling complex queries.
+They may, however, experience difficulty handling a lot of reads due to the potential complexity of your database structure, and for the same reason may not perform as well as relational databases in handling complex queries.
 In addition to this, unlike their relational counterpart, there is no standard language for NoSQL databases.
 This often makes database providers construct their own language, thus providing an extra layer of vendor lock-in to that specific database.

 ## Migration